TUDelftNAS/Delftvisor/design/design.md

 ## Switch features isolation
 Each slice wants to be able to use multiple flow tables, group tables, meter tables and queue's.

-This is achieved by allocating for each switch an amount of the available resources and rewriting the id's used by that switch.
+This is achieved by allocating for each slice an amount of the available resources and rewriting the id's used by that slice.
-The first flow table is than used to forward packets to the flow tables it is meant to go into.
+The first flow table is reserved by the hypervisor for handling hypervisor traffic and applying actions to the packets such as rate-limiting certain slices.

-For example if slice 3 used the flow tables 10 to 20 and a packet arrives for that slice is that packet send to table 20.
-When slice 3 tries to set a flow rule in table 1 it is actually entered in table 10.
-If any of the flow rules set by table 3 have an goto-table instruction the table number is rewritten, so table 1 becomes 11 and so forth.
+Each packet gets a number attached in the metadata field which contains the slice it is in, each flowmod than adds a match to the slice that flowmod belongs to.
+This allows each slice to use most tables, a tenant can even use the metadata field only the first 10 bits are reserved for the slice id.

 Something similar is done with the group tables and meter tables, the group and meter tables don't have any logical ordering so according to the Openflow protocol a controller may try to use every group table in the 32 bit group id space.
 The Hypervisor has to therefor save a map from the virtual id's the slice uses and the real id's in the switch.